ndhuanhuan/ML_MODELS_REVIEW/GAN/Readme.md

 Technical implementation of the FID is again complex, but the high-level idea is that we are looking for a generated distribution of samples that minimizes the number of modifications we have to make to ensure that the generated distribution looks like the distribution of the true data.

+The FID is calculated by running images through an Inception network.
+In practice, we compare the intermediate representations—feature maps or layers—rather than the final output (in other words, we embed them).
+More concretely, we evaluate the distance of the embedded means, the variances, and the covariances of the two distributions—the real and the generated one.

+## Training GAN

+### Mode collapse
+In mode collapse, some of the modes (for example, classes) are not well represented in the generated samples.
+The mode collapses even though the real data distribution has support for the samples in this part of the distribution; for example, there will be no number 8 in the MNIST dataset.
+Note that mode collapse can happen even if the network has converged.
+We talked about interclass mode collapse during the explanation of the IS and intraclass mode collapse when discussing the FID.

+### Slow convergence
+### Overgeneralization
+Here, we talk especially about cases in which modes (potential data samples) that should not have support (should not exist), do.
+For example, you might see a cow with multiple bodies but only one head, or vice versa.
+This happens when the GAN overgeneralizes and learns things that should not exist based on the real data.